karashiiro/xiv-resources/README.md

 [FFXIVMon Reborn](https://github.com/SapphireServer/ffxivmon)|A FFXIV Network Analysis Tool [FFXIVOpcodeWizard](https://github.com/karashiiro/FFXIVOpcodeWizard)|An automatic opcode identification program for FFXIV.
 Doubles as a working dictionary of the game's opcodes and how to create their conditions.
 [FFXIV-Packet-Dissector](https://github.com/zhyupe/FFXIV-Packet-Dissector)|Wireshark plugins for dissecting FFXIV packets.
+[Godbert](https://github.com/ufx/SaintCoinach)|Godbert is a simple application to display game data and 3D models from Final Fantasy XIV.
 [Sapphire](https://github.com/SapphireServer/Sapphire)|A Final Fantasy XIV 4.0+ Server Emulator written in C++

 ## Local APIs